 Information on this page is provided solely for informational purposes only.
 Please contact your insurance agent for more information specific to your policy or property.

-The information on this webpage is for informational purposes specifically for properties located within or adjacent to the 100-year floodplain boundary.
+The information on this webpage is for properties located within or adjacent to the 100-year floodplain boundary.

 A Flood Insurance Rate Map (FIRM), Flood Boundary and Floodway Map (FBFM), and Flood Hazard Boundary Map (FHBM) are all flood maps that have been produced by FEMA.
 The FIRM is the most common map and most communities have this type of map.
 At a minimum, flood maps show flood risk zones and their boundaries, and may also show floodways and Base Flood Elevations (BFEs).
 The FBFM is no longer produced; current FIRMs include all of this information.
 The FHBM is an older version of a flood map and is based on approximate data.

 The FEMA Flood Insurance Study (FIS) and Flood Insurance Rate Maps (FIRMs) were adopted in 1981 and updated in 2011.
 The FIS and FIRMs are used by federally-regulated lending institutions and determining who must purchase flood insurance and the cost of that insurance, should it be required.
 In addition, the maps are used by City and County officials for floodplain management and permitting purposes.

 To determine whether your property is in the Federal Emergency Management Agency (FEMA) floodplain, please visit their Map Service Center.